Users

 Other departments like Product, Legal, Engineering, and Marketing have fewer users.

-List View Toggle The User List View provides a tabular representation of all users within the organization who are being tracked and governed under the Access Governance framework.
+The User List View provides a tabular representation of all users within the organisation who are being tracked and governed under the Access Governance framework.

-Note- On the top-right corner, users can toggle between grid and list views using the layout switch icon.
+Note: Users can toggle between grid and list views using the layout switch icon in the top-right corner.

 Columns Displayed